waymarkedtrails/waymarked-trails-site/django/helppages/maps_disclaimers.en.rst

 Hillshading overlay provided by the beautiful `Hike & Bike Map`_ and based on the public-domain NASA SRTM3 v2 dataset.

 Tranlations of this site are provided by `Translatewiki and its contributors`_.
-Initial translations were providing by the following people:
+Initial translations were provided by the following people:

   * Yves Cainaud (French)
   * Oscar Formaggi (Italian)